ryukirisame/learningjs/how js works.md

 When JS looks for a variable, if it’s not found in the current context it goes to the outer environment, and this process repeats itself till the value is found or till it gets to the global object which its reference to our environment equals to null since it has no environment above it.

+## Block Lexical Environment
+JavaScript ES6 introduced block-scoping, which means variables declared with let and const are block-scoped.
+A block lexical environment is created whenever you enter a block of code that uses these block-scoped variables.
+This includes blocks like those in loops, if statements, and so on.

+### Execution Context and Call Stack
+The execution context includes both the lexical environment and the this binding, and it is pushed to the call stack when a function is called.
+A new execution context is not pushed to the call stack for every block {} or control structure like if.
+Instead, a new lexical environment is created within the existing execution context for block-scoped variables.

+### Where is the Block Lexical Environment Created?
+When a block is encountered during code execution, and it contains let, const, or class declarations, a new block lexical environment is created.
+This environment exists within the current execution context and contains only the block-scoped variables.

 # Closures
 In JavaScript, a closure is a powerful feature that allows a function to access variables from an outer function's scope, even after the outer function has returned.
 Closures are created whenever a function is defined inside another function, giving the inner function access to the outer function's variables.